 “Female ejaculation is normal,” says Marissa Nelson, LMFT, certified sex therapist.
 “Some women already ejaculate, some haven’t learned how, and some hold back to prevent themselves from doing it.”

 That’s right—if you haven’t squirted before, it could be because you’ve never tried, or never tried to lose enough inhibitions to let it happen.
-If you or are your partner are curious about how to make the famous squirt happen, here are a few more helpful facts to know.
+If you or are your partner are curious about how to make the famous squirt happen (or are just open to exploring something new in the bedroom), here are a few more helpful facts to know.

 It’s Not Pee…

 Contrary to what you may have heard, the fluid that women release when they ejaculate is not urine.
 “Female ejaculate is a watery liquid, either clear or milky, that comes from the female prostate glands and is released through the urethra, the same hole you pee out of,” says Nelson.
 “But it doesn’t smell or look like urine at all.”

 …But You Might Pee at the Same Time

 While squirting itself is entirely different than urinating, it’s not unheard of for a woman who squirts to pee—or at least feel like she has to pee—at the same time.
 “The sensation to pee during G-spot stimulation is very normal, since the tissue around your urethra is flooded with blood and the tissue contracts and presses against your bladder,” says Nelson.
 “If you’d rather not urinate—or if you want to be able to tell the difference between peeing and squirting—take a quick pee break and then continue.
 If you still have the strong urge to pee in the first couple of minutes after you emptied your bladder, you can be sure that it’s ejaculate, not urine, that’s going to come out.”